big-data-for-humans/AzureAutomationTools/README.md

 ### Sample files

-Specifying the **-IncludeSamples** switch will samples files in the package
+Specifying the **-IncludeSamples** switch will create sample files in the package

 ```Powershell
     New-AatAutomationPackage -Name 'monkey' -IncludeSamples
 ```

+will additionally create

 ```Powershell
     .\monkey\assets\sample-assets.json

 ```

+sample-assets.json will contains something similar to:

 ```JSON
     {